zarazan/invasion/README.md

 The aliens fight when first landing.

-Aliens will always move in a direction available to them instead of trying to move - realizing there is no city there - and then staying in the same spot.
+Aliens will always move in a direction available to them.

 City names do not contain spaces or equal signs (=)

 Directions included are only "north", "south", "east" and "west".
-If you provide directions other than these the simulation will work but the road will only be available one direction.
+If you provide directions other than these the simulation will work but the road will only be available in one direction.

 It is possible the city file contains no cities and the aliens do not land on any cities to start.
 In this situation the simulation runs 10,000 times skipping over all aiens and then completes with an empty output listing all the un-destroyed cities.
 The program could be halted when no cities are present if that was the desired functionality.